yolken/yolken-blog/site/_posts/2022-03-20-investing-in-venture-capital.md

 Another side effect of these fixed-term fund schedules is that if a VC firm wants to be continuously collecting investor money and investing in companies, it needs to be continuously creating new funds.
-So, a firm will create "US Growth Fund I", then, a year or two later "US Growth Fund II", and so forth.
+So, a firm will create a "US Growth Fund I", then, a year or two later a "US Growth Fund II", and so forth.
 If a firm has a long streak of successful investments, the Roman numeral suffixes can get quite big.